outsidedav/swift/backend/developinglocally.md

 {:pre: .pre}

 # Developing Locally

 Developing locally enables you to easily build, run, and test your application.
 You use the {{site.data.keyword.dev_cli_short}} to execute these actions with standard commands.

 You can use the {{site.data.keyword.dev_cli_short}} to manage your server-side applications with more than a dozen commands.
-Learn more about the various commands at [IBM Cloud Developer Tools CLI (bx dev) commands](/docs/cli/idt/commands.html).
+Learn more about the various commands at [IBM Cloud Developer Tools CLI `ibmcloud dev` commands](/docs/cli/idt/commands.html).

 ## Before you begin

 To develop locally, you must install the {{site.data.keyword.dev_cli_notm}}.
 Execute the following command to run the installation script:
 ```
 curl -sL https://ibm.biz/idt-installer | bash